Cart 0

 This has been a wild year - I've spent 3 tourist seasons on 3 different islands, guiding on snorkel, whale watch, and dolphin swim tours.
 Maui, I love you.
 San Juan Island, you feel like home.
 Kaikoura - you've reinvigorated me.
 I've never been in so much saltwater, and it feels amazing!

 Lauren Fritz is a researcher, naturalist, writer, and photographer that tumbled headfirst into a passionate love affair with travel and island living after realizing just how intoxicating this salty world can be.
-She's worked as a whale watch, snorkel, and dolphin swim guide in Maui, Hawai’i; the San Juan Islands in Washington State; Kaikoura, New Zealand; Hervey Bay, Australia; and the Kingdom of Tonga.
-On island, her time is spent teaching visitors about ocean conservation and marine life, but she also maintains a childlike sense of curiosity and wonder and enjoys living life as a permanent student - continuously learning about the ocean, the mountains, and the different cultures that she encounters in her explorations.
-This blog is an elaboration of her thoughts, musings, and meaningful experiences, with a focus on conservation and mindful living.
+She's worked as a whale watch, snorkel, and dolphin swim guide in Maui, Hawai’i; the San Juan Islands in Washington State; Kaikoura, New Zealand; Southwest Alaska; Hervey Bay, Australia; the Kingdom of Tonga; and the Western Antarctic Peninsula.
+She also maintains a childlike sense of curiosity and wonder, living life as a permanent student.
+This blog is an exploration of her thoughts, musings, and meaningful experiences, with a focus on conservation and wellbeing.